JoshDeWolfe/LuaTest/README.md

 Made using MVVM design pattern:

-When the gameState is created, it creates the Player and enemies The gameStateModel determines how and where enemies are generated, as well as the background graphics
+When the gameState is created, it creates the Player and enemies.
+The gameStateModel determines how and where enemies are generated, as well as the background graphics

 Actors are composed of: